Read the beginning of the story right now!

-A half hour later, he was reeling in his third fish.
+Half an hour later, he was reeling in his third fish.
 As he reached for his net, he heard raised voices.
-Glancing over, he saw two men walking along the shore, not far from the gravel road that cut through the woods to the main highway.
+Glancing over, he saw two men walking along the shore, not far from the gravel road that cut through the woods to the highway.
 He couldn’t make out who they were, but that didn’t bother him.
-Plenty of people visited this end of the lake for hiking and fishing, not to mention the cabins for rent further down, and the larger lake homes on the other side.
+Plenty of people visited this end of the lake for hiking and fishing, not to mention the cabins for rent further down and the larger lake homes on the other side.

 The voices grew louder and with the sound carrying across the water, Bill could almost make out what the two men were saying.
 Not that he really cared.
 He just wanted them to go further down the beach and away from his fishing spot.

-Chloe Lawson pulled over to the side of the road and unfolded the map again.
+Chloe Lawson pulled the ’67 Mustang convertible over to the side of the road and unfolded the map again.
 She had to be close.
 She’d been driving since early morning and it was only supposed to be a six-hour trip.

 Her cat mewed once.
-Looking back at the carrier, Chloe replied, “I know, Ginger.
+Looking back at the carrier, Chloe replied, “I know, Luna.
 We’ll be there soon.”
 She turned the map around and tried again, then ran a hand through her light brown hair.
 “This is hopeless.
 There isn’t enough detail to see anything but the main road.
-We’ll have to stop and ask at the next place that’s open.”
+We’ll have to stop and ask for directions at the next place that’s open.”

 She pulled onto the road again and a few minutes later, saw a sign for a restaurant up ahead.
-As she took the turn, she could see a large log building with a parking lot all along the front.
-Pulling into a parking space by the main door, she noticed there weren’t many other vehicles.
+As she took the turn, she could see a large log building with a parking lot in front.
+Pulling into a space by the main door, she noticed there weren’t many other vehicles.

 “It probably gets busier in the evening,” she mused.
-“I’ll be right back,” she told Ginger.
-The calico cat looked at her for a moment, then turned around and curled up with her back to Chloe.
+“I’ll be right back,” she told the long-haired gray and white cat.
+Luna looked at her for a moment, then turned around and curled up with her back to Chloe.

 “Tough crowd,” Chloe said, smiling slightly.
-She knew Ginger was a bit spoiled, but she was also a very smart and normally sweet cat.
+She knew Luna was a bit spoiled, but she was also a very smart and normally sweet cat.

 Walking into the restaurant, Chloe looked at the view across the room and paused.
-A large lake with low mountains on the far side.
+The large lake looked dark blue from here with the low mountains bordering it on the other side.
 She walked over to the woman at the counter.
-“This is Silver Pine Lake, isn’t it?” she asked.
+“This is Silver Pine Lake, isn’t it?”

 Chloe looked into the woman’s green eyes and smiled.
 “Actually, I’d like an espresso if you have it.”